pub type Shader = RCHandle<SkShader>;Aliased Type§

 impl Shader

 Shaders specify the source color(s) for what is being drawn.
 If a paint has no shader, then the paint’s color is used.
 If the paint has a shader, then the shader’s color(s) are use instead, but they are modulated by the paint’s alpha.
-This makes it easy to create a shader once (e.g. bitmap tiling or gradient) and then change its transparency w/o having to modify the original shader… only the paint’s alpha needs to be modified.
+This makes it easy to create a shader once (e.g. bitmap tiling or gradient) and then change its transparency without having to modify the original shader… only the paint’s alpha needs to be modified.

 Sourcepub fn is_opaque(&self) -> bool